 - Slice it into steaks, rub each steak with oil, salt, and pepper, and grill alongside other grilled vegetables.

-- Steam it until soft, then create a mash/puree to serve alongside meat or fish.
+- Steam it until soft, then create a creamy kohlrabi mash/puree.

-You can even use kohlrabi to make some delicious oven fries (pictured below) by peeling and cutting the kohlrabi into 1cm sticks, tossing them in olive oil, salt, and pepper, and roasting them in an oven preheated to 450 degrees for about 20-30 minutes.
+Peel the kohlrabi and cut into 1cm sticks.
+Toss the sticks in olive oil, salt, and pepper, and roast them in preheated 450 degree oven for 20-30 minutes.
 Delicious!
 (Even more delicious when topped with feta cheese!)

 How to store kohlrabi to keep it fresh